 We find that, where it exists, ESG regulation often has unclear objectives and weak drafting.
 It positions ESG as voluntary or in other words, not financially material, and not aligned with wider policy frameworks.
 We also found very little monitoring by regulators of ESG regulation.

-Policy and regulatory issues influence the relationships between asset owners and their investment consultants.
+Our research has identified three important policy and regulatory issues that influence the relationships between asset owners and their investment consultants:

 The specific requirements for asset owners to use investment consultants differ between countries.
 Most countries do not impose any formal ESG requirements on asset owners, and no countries impose formal ESG requirements on investment consultants.
 Here we focus on the UK and US.

 In the UK, the pensions act requires pension scheme trustees to “obtain and consider proper advice” on whether the investment is “satisfactory”.
 The act defines proper advice as “the advice of a person who is reasonably believed by the trustees to be qualified by his ability in and practical experience of financial matters and to have the appropriate knowledge and experience of the management of the investments of trust schemes”